Kong/docs.konghq.com/app/docs/enterprise/0.32-x/developer-portal/networking.md

 # Networking

-This document reviews how the [`proxy_url`](/docs/latest/developer-portal/property-reference#proxy_url) and [`portal_api_url`](/docs/latest/developer-portal/property-reference#portal_api_url) config variables are utilized within the Kong proxy, Dev Portal, and Admin GUI.
+This document reviews how the [`proxy_url`](/docs/latest/developer-portal/property-reference#proxy_url) and [`portal_gui_url`](/docs/latest/developer-portal/property-reference#portal_gui_url) config variables are utilized within the Kong proxy, Dev Portal, and Admin GUI.
 Below you find a summary of these config variables and their default settings.

 ## Summary

 #### proxy_url

-**Default:** `NONE` (defaults to clients window.location + listener port)

 **Description:**
-Informs the Dev Portal about the location of the Kong proxy.
 The Dev Portal will use this information to build the API endpoint for requests to Kong.
+By default, the Kong Portal will use the window request host and append the resolved listener port depending on the requested protocol.

 #### portal_gui_url

-**Default:** `NONE` (defaults to clients window.location + listener port)

 **Description:**
 Sets [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) Access Origin in regards to requests related to the developer portal (set to `*` by default).
 Acts as a location reference to the Dev Portal for Kong, the Admin GUI, and the Dev Portal itself.
+By default, the Kong Portal will use the window request host and append the resolved listener port depending on the requested protocol.

 ## Default Configuration